-How To Cook Mung Beans Without Soaking (Video) - Green Mung Beans Recipe
+How To Cook Mung Beans Without Soaking - Green Moong Dal

 Easy, simple mung beans recipe explaining how to cook mung beans and how long to cook mung beans in stove top method using a pan, regular pressure cooker method on stove top and also instant pot method.
 Preparation times are based on stove top pan method.